 If you haven’t talked to your lender prior to the deal, you may be structuring your transaction with components that don’t work with SBA financing.
 If that happens, your lender may say, for example, “We have to unravel what you’ve done here and this earn-out is not allowed,” or, as the seller, you might want to stay on for two years to help with the transition.
 SBA only allows a seller to stay on in a significant role for no longer than a 12-month period.
 As you’re negotiating, go over any drafts of documents you’re preparing before everybody agonizes over the final deal.
 It’s not fun for either party to have to go back to the other and say, “We have to negotiate this again.”
 This tends to lead to what is known as “deal fatigue,” which can be a major factor in a deal falling apart.

-To learn more about the SBA program, check out our on-demand webinars or download the new book titled How to Fund Ownership Transfers Using the SBA, coauthored by Sherrill Stockton, head of underwriting at Live Oak Bank and David Ryan, president of Upton Financial Group, Inc.
+To learn more about the SBA program, download the new book titled How to Fund Ownership Transfers Using the SBA, coauthored by Sherrill Stockton, head of underwriting at Live Oak Bank and David Ryan, president of Upton Financial Group, Inc.

 To learn more about Live Oak Bank’s mergers and acquisitions financing team, visit our website.